Ulta Beauty, Inc. (ULTA) CEO Mary Dillon on Q1 2020 Results - Earnings Call Transcript

 Mark Altschwager

 Thanks.
 Good afternoon.
 Thanks for taking my question.
 Maybe following up on the category trend.
-Wondering if you can just give us some broader perspective on the beauty cycle and how you're planning for mix shifts in the near term, just with the economic backdrop.
-Are you seeing or expecting to see a shift to mask and masstige from prestige?
+Wondering if you can just give us some broader perspective on the beauty cycle, and how you're planning for mix shifts in the near term, just with the economic backdrop.
+Are you seeing or expecting to see a shift to mass and masstige from prestige?

 Sounds like skincare has remained robust.
 However, as the industry starts to cycle, the sharp decline in color cosmetics, as we go through the mid to late part of the year, just wondering if there's any reason to think there's a light at the end of the tunnel there from a product innovation and growth standpoint.
 Thank you.